-Objective How will we deliver the objective? a) Maximise the benefits of council, We will: other public sector funding and private investment for the local area Develop a community wealth-building strategy, with the cuncil as facilitator, learning from other local authorities.
+Objective How will we deliver the objective? a) Maximise the benefits of Council, We will: other public sector funding and private investment for the local area Develop a community wealth-building strategy, with the Council as facilitator, learning from other Local Authorities.
 Work with our public sector partners and anchor institutions to promote a 'one public sector' approach to spending public funds.
-Implement a new procurement strategy, which places greater emphasis on local benefit, to increase the proportion of contracts awarded to local businesses and voluntary sector providers, and maximise jobs for local people.
-Work with existing businesses, entrepreneurs and trades unions to strengthen local capacity to benefit from both public and private investment.
-Explore the potential to develop a community bank b) Make it easier to do business in We will: Haringey → Commit to the actions set out in our Business Pledge, developed with local business representatives → Deliver a high quality of services to our businesses, providing a clean, green and safe operating environment.
+Implement a new procurement strategy, which places greater emphasis on local benefit, to increase the proportion of contracts awarded to local businesses and voluntary sector providers, and maximise jobs for local Work with existing businesses, entrepreneurs and trades unions to strengthen local capacity to benefit from both public and private investment. > Explore the potential to develop a Community bank b) Make it easier to do business in We will: Haringey Commit to the actions set out in our Business Pledge, developed with local business representatives Deliver a high quality of services to our businesses, providing a clean, green and safe operating environment.
 Improve processes to make it easier to be compliant with licensing, regulatory services and planning.
-Celebrate the successes of our businesses and promote them to others, including through our website. → Improve our communications with businesses, including through the Wood Green Business Improvement District, Traders' Forums and the Haringey Business Alliance; encourage businesses to contribute their views when Council policies are out for consultation. and give businesses a greater say in the development of council policy. → Use our influence to lobby for a fair business rates policy, with relief to those who need it most. → Work with businesses and trade unions to promote quality employment, promoting the payment of London Livin Wage as a minimum and encouraging greater trade union rights and representation

-c) Increase the numbers of

-entrepreneurs who develop new startups in the Borough and who choose

-Haringey as a place to grow their
+Celebrate the successes of our businesses and promote them to others, including through our website.
+Improve our communications with businesses, including through the Wood Green Business Improvement District, Traders' Forums and the Haringey Business Alliance; encourage businesses to contribute their views when Council policies are out for consultation. and give businesses a greater say in the development of Council policy.
+Use our influence to lobby for a fair business rates policy, with relief to those who need it most.
+Work with businesses and trade unions to promote quality employment, promoting the payment of LLW as a minimum and encouraging greater c) Increase the numbers of entrepreneurs who develop new startups in the Borough and who choose Haringey as a place to grow their businesses

-businesses